pickleball grit durability

 Grit wear is the new “core crush.”
 It is the next durability cliff that players are refusing to accept.

-When players start refusing “spin that fades” → brands stop treating face texture as a throwaway spec and start treating it as the product.
+Once players start refusing “spin that fades,” brands stop treating face texture like a throwaway spec.
+The surface becomes the product.

-When a claim can’t be translated into hours → buyers either gamble blindly or default back to brands they already trust.
+When a claim can’t be translated into hours, buyers are left gambling.
+Most of them eventually retreat to the brands they already trust.

 The Scary Version vs the Useful Version: Safety and Fairness